Looking at pictures of the house on Linwood was too much for Stacie McKinney.

 Exempting owner-occupied residential properties from taxation entirely was one possible intervention presented this year by the national Center for Community Progress (CCP), in a document detailing dozens of potential policy changes that could prevent foreclosure in Detroit.
 The CCP document, which did not endorse any specific changes, noted the city could make up the “small” difference in revenue by increasing the income tax, creating “an incentive for people to come back to the city and invest in neighborhoods.”

-Detroit derives just 2 percent of its revenue from property taxes.
+Detroit derives just 2 percent of its revenue from property taxes on owner-occupied homes.

 Other ways the city could reduce the property tax burden on residents, the CCP wrote, include: